AL m EnglishShort form of

 "watchful, alert".
 This name was popular among early Christians, being borne by a number of important saints including Saint Gregory Thaumaturgus (3rd century), Saint Gregory the Illuminator (4th century), Saint Gregory of Nyssa (4th century), Saint Gregory of Nazianzus (4th century), and Saint Gregory of Tours (6th century).
 It was also borne by the 6th-century pope Saint Gregory I the Great, a reformer and Doctor of the Church, as well as 15 subsequent popes.

-HAYLEY f English (Modern)From a surname that was originally derived from the name of an English town (meaning "hay clearing" from Old English
+Hayley f English (Modern)From an English surname that was originally derived from the name of an English town (meaning "hay clearing" from Old English

 heg "hay" and